yasirm/toy-transformer-self-attention/README.md

 # Toy Transformer Attention Model
-A clean implementation of a Self-Attention mechanism for sequence prediction using TensorFlow.
+A simple yet inside-out implementation of a Self-Attention mechanism for sequence prediction using TensorFlow.
 The model is trained on really "toy" text snippet - provide it more data to improve it!

 ## Instructions
 1. **Clone the repo:**